msgflo/msgflo/doc/fosdem2017/notes.md

 In one device, receive on a certain topic
-In another device, send on that topic hardcoded queues -> hardcoded functionality -> low reusability
+In another device, send on that topic hardcoded queues -> hardcoded functionality -> low reusability Don't know what connections are or what data available

 Participants as "components"

 * Receives on a set of topics "inports"
 * Sends on another set of topics "outports"

-How to know which devices are available?

 Discovery protocol